microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 task.set("description", editedDescription)
 ```

-Since each task is being in a separate map and all of the fields within the task object are being stored in their own unique keys, you can now have both a hiearchical structure in your data and avoid any clashes in edits between multiple users.
+Since each task is stored in a separate `SharedMap` and all of the fields within the task object are being stored in their own unique keys, your data now has a hierarchical structure that reflects the app's data model while individual tasks' properties can be edited independently.